healeyq3/MESPpy/README.md

 - [Using this repository](#using-mesppy)
 - [More on Maximum Entropy Sampling](#maximum-entropy-sampling-more-broadly)

+## IMPORTANT NOTE
+As of 13:00 12/27 this repository is still in the middle of a large refactor (finals, grad school applications, and then the holidays have caused a bit of a delay).
+Consequently, it is not currently possible to construct and work with Mesp objects.
+My main focus is to make this repository functional again (before experimenting with features such as solution size prediction), which mainly entails finishing the global UB tracking update and finishing cleaning the Mesp object.
+A bit of testing to ensure the new BoundChooser's default behavior works is also required.
+I am aiming to have a functinal repository by end of week.

 ## The Maximum Entropy Sampling Problem
 We'll take four passes at explaining this problem.